pioneercoders/tutorials/interview/glider-tests.md

 Automated accessibility testing tools (like axe-core) can help catch issues, but manual testing is crucial.
 In summary, while Angular provides tools and methodologies for building dynamic web applications, developers must be diligent in ensuring that the resulting structure is logical, meaningful, and accessible for screen reader users.
 Properly structured HTML, combined with thoughtful application design, can lead to an inclusive user experience for everyone.
-#### Describe what occurs from the time you enter a URL into the browser and from when the page is presented ?
+#### (3)Describe what occurs from the time you enter a URL into the browser and from when the page is presented ?
 The process that unfolds from the moment you enter a URL into a browser until the page is fully presented is quite complex.
 Here's a step-by-step breakdown of this process:

 URL Input: